benkaan001/generate_a_README/README.md

   ## Description

-  * An effective `README` is an essential component every project.
+  * An effective `README` is an essential component of every successful project.
 This node.js application saves the user time by generating a  `README.md` file.
 The application uses node.js NPM inquirer package to collect user input.

   ## Installation